 Finding the good stuff at the right price among all the cheap rubbish out there can be hard.

-If you want long barbecue skewers, you want stainless steel.
-Catering grade stainless steel, actually.
+If you want long stainless steel barbecue skewers, you want stainless steel.
+Catering-grade stainless steel, actually.

 Forget all the cheap and nasty mild steel (it rusts), rhodium coated, chrome coated and anything else coated (designed to inhibit rust but eventually flakes off – in your food).
 You want stainless steel skewers, and only stainless steel.